Skip to Content

 The glass mugs let you see the beautiful bright colours of the tees: a bright yellow turmeric tea, an orange chaga tea, and a deep red cranberry apple tea

-Cider Tasting!
+16. Fall Cider Tasting!

-Hockey Night In Canada!
+17. Hockey Night In Canada!

-But I bet you didn’t realize that the hockey season actually starts in the fall in October.
+But I bet you didn’t realize that the hockey season actually starts in the fall, in October.

 a montreal habs hockey game higher up in the stadium but still in the reds.
 The stands are filled all the way around the rink.
 It's a home game, there's the Habs logo in the middle of the rink (a C engulfing an H).
 In the stands in front of the rink is the Habs mascot: youppi, a strange furry orange mythical creature wearing a habs jersey and baseball cap.

-See Youppi?
+See Youppi, the Montreal Canadiens Mascot?
 He’s the giant orange fluff!

 Montreal Fall Festivals

-Celebrate Canadian Thanksgiving
+19. Celebrate Canadian Thanksgiving

 Yup!
 Canadians also have thanksgiving.
 It’s the second Monday in October.
 And apparently, Canadian Thanksgiving came almost 4 decades before the first American Thanksgiving.